4 Tips To Follow For Better Project Management/

 If done right, during this meeting, you will set clear expectations everyone will be fully aware of, define what role each member has, and set clear expectations on what a successful project will look like.
 If you're unsure how to organize and hold such a meeting, Hoppier has some great advice for how to ensure your kick-off meeting is a success.

 A lot of people are under the assumption that multitasking is the best choice when you have a lot of things you need to accomplish but don't have enough time.
-However, this is a wrong and dangerous misconception, and it will lead to poor results and burnout.
+This is a wrong and dangerous misconception, however, and it will lead to poor results and burnout.

 The most important factor for great project results is effective collaboration, which is why every project manager needs to optimize their collaborative process.
 To do this, you should create an amazing project management strategy.